beverleysun/vex-robotics-starstruck-2016-2017/readme.md

 ## Robot Name: Pancakes

+## Westlake Girls 2904C

-Compiling all the code I wrote for the robot.
+Compilation of all the code I wrote for our robot.

 Combining multiple files of different versions to have one final copy of code.

 Written in RobotC

+Team Members:
+  * Cynthia Liu
+  * Ashleigh Sun
+  * Beverley Sun (Me)
+  * Elizabeth Vaughan

+*Alternative Code is to complement other teams who also go for the cube.*